willstepp/writings/the-dogs-of-santiago/dos.md

 "What do you mean?"

-"I had this unbearably sad feeling.
-All the things that happened from the day before had left an darkness inside me, an unclean feeling.
-And when I saw that crippled old man there, he had the same look on his face, a look of utter sorrow.
+"I had this unbearably sad feeling inside.
+All the things that happened from the day before had left me with a sadness I can't explain.
+And when I saw that crippled old man, he had the same look on his face.
 I wanted to reach out to him.
-I stopped the cab because I felt like if I could help him then it might cleanse those feelings my from heart.
-And so, that's what I did.
-I found out he wanted to visit his son in San Bernardo and I tried to pay his way but it was hopeless.
-He could not make it on his own.
-That became clear.
+I stopped the cab because I felt like if I could help him then, I don't know really.
+So that's what I did.
+I found out he wanted to visit his son in San Bernardo and I tried to pay his way but that was futile.
+He couldn't make it to the end of the block on his own.
+That was obvious.
 But I couldn't back out of it.
-I knew I was going to be late to meet Constanza, but this felt more important than that.
+I knew I was going to be late to meet Constanza but this felt more important.
 I don't know.
 Maybe I was still angry with her.
 But it wasn't that.
-It was so I could feel good again, to feel that lightness in my heart again.”
+It was the chance to feel something good again.
+One good thing.”

 Catalina had stopped writing down and watched him.
 Her eyes welled up as he spoke.
 She took his hand.
 Will felt the warmth of her hand wrap around his.
 He did not pull away.
 He did think it was a bit strange a government worker acting like this.
 He saw the cross on her necklace and understood.